 Patience and persistence matter because legal cases don’t move as fast as you’d like.
 The system is designed to explore settlement before forcing trial, which means multiple negotiation phases and waiting periods.
 That frustration is normal.
 That’s how the system works.

-Recognizing steps to file a personal injury lawsuit Maryland means understanding that while the process is complex, it’s navigable when you have the right guide.
+Recognizing the steps to file a personal injury lawsuit in Maryland means understanding that while the process is complex, it’s navigable when you have the right guide.